ska-telescope/ska-sdp-global-sky-model/docs/src/developer/development.rst

 The API can be set up to pull data on start up.
 For ingestion options, see the :doc:`dataset setup guide <../user/sky-model-datasets>`.

 In the dataset directory, check a ``catalogue.yaml`` exists for your dataset.
-Without this, the API response's will be limited.
+Without this, the API will not register the catalogue.
 This is also outlined in the :doc:`../user/sky-model-datasets` section.

 Start the api with: